canonical/synapse-operator/docs/how-to/backup-and-restore.md

 ### Deploy s3-integrator charm

 Synapse gets backed up to a S3 compatible object storage.
-The bucket for the backup should be provisioned before the backup.
+The bucket for the backup should be provisioned before the backup is performed.

 For Synapse to get the credentials, the `s3-integrator` is used.
 Refer to [s3-integrator](https://charmhub.io/s3-integrator/) for specific configuration options.